-Parliament approved the long-awaited sweeping tax reform package on Monday, voting through five bills submitted by the government.
+Parliament on Monday approved the long-awaited sweeping tax reform package, voting through five of the six bills submitted by the government.

-At the same time, the corporate tax rate will increase to 15 per cent.
+At the same time, the corporate tax rate will increase from 12.5 per cent to 15 per cent – bringing Cyprus in line with the OECD’s global minimum tax initiative for large multinational corporations.

 Speaking after the vote, Finance Minister Makis Keravnos said the new framework will lead the country’s economy to continued growth, improve competitiveness and effective support for Cypriot households in the coming years.

-He described the reform as a fairer tax system while attracting quality foreign investments.
+He described the overhaul as a fairer tax system while attracting quality foreign investments.

 Regulations were also passed on the taxation of interest, dividends and income of non-residents.

-The reform passed with amendments, reflecting proposals by the four main supporting parties, Disy, Diko, Dipa and Edek.
+The government bills passed with amendments, reflecting proposals by the four main supporting parties, Disy, Diko, Dipa and Edek.

 Among the changes were broadening tax allowances for children and raising the tax-free threshold on capital gains to €30,000, with agricultural plot sales exempt up to €50,000.

-Only the bill on capital gains taxation passed unanimously, with other bills approved by majority votes.
+Only the bill on capital gains tax passed unanimously, with other bills approved by majority votes.

 Keravnos said the reforms were aimed at helping middle-income households while ensuring stability for businesses and attracting foreign investment.